Penn Memory Center Leadership

 melissa.flamporis@pennmedicine.upenn.edu

-Melissa Flamporis joined the Penn Memory Center as a clinical research coordinator in early 2023.
-Flamporis’ focus is on the MRI testing done in the ABC study.
+Melissa Flamporis is the lead coordinator of the Alzheimer’s Disease Neuroimaging Initiative 4 (ADNI 4).
+She joined the Penn Memory Center as a clinical research coordinator in early 2023.
+Flamporis’ focus was on the MRI testing done in the ABC study.
 She earned her bachelor’s degree from Bryn Mawr College in 2021 with a major in psychology and a minor in child and family studies.

 Melayna Frye